Efficient Conformal Block Evaluation with GoBlocks: Overview of GoBlocks

 We next present a comparison of the accuracy of \texttt{GoBlocks} and \texttt{scalar\_blocks} over a range of scaling dimensions.
 The output from \texttt{scalar\_blocks}, computed with large parameter values, serves as the reference for evaluating the accuracy of \texttt{GoBlocks}.
 The parameters used for \texttt{scalar\_blocks} were \texttt{order} = 90, \texttt{precision} = 90, \texttt{poles} = 20, and \texttt{max-derivs} = 14.
 In practice, it is preferable to compare the output of \texttt{GoBlocks} and \texttt{scalar\_blocks} using $F_{\pm,\Delta,\ell}$ rather than $g_{\Delta,\ell}$ directly.
 This approach reduces noise in the estimates, especially when $g$ is small, and provides smoother results for $F$ and its derivatives.

-\cref{tab:z-points-errors} presents the percent errors of the \texttt{GoBlocks} multi-point approach relative to \texttt{scalar\_blocks} for various parameters.
+\paragraph{Multi-point tests:}\cref{tab:z-points-errors} presents the percent errors of the \texttt{GoBlocks} multi-point approach relative to \texttt{scalar\_blocks} for various parameters.
 The comparison is performed at the crossing-symmetric point $z=\bar{z}=1/2$, the only non-derivative term returned by \texttt{scalar\_blocks}, corresponding to $m=n=0$.
 The results focus on $F_{+,\Delta,\ell}$ from both methods.
 The relative error is defined as the difference between the two values, normalised by the value of $F_{+,\Delta,\ell}$ from \texttt{scalar\_blocks}.
-For each spin up to six, $1{,}000$ points in the $(\Delta_{ij},\Delta_{kl},\bar{\Delta}_{jk}, \Delta)$ space were evaluated, with $|\Delta_{ij}|,|\Delta_{kl}| \leq 1$ as discussed previously.
-The table reports both the error percentiles and the mean.
-Across all parameters tested, the errors remain well below one tenth of a percent.
-Increasing $k_{1,2}^\text{max}$ or $\ell_\text{max}$ generally reduces the error, but the improvement is often marginal.
-For example, for $\ell_\text{max}=10$, increasing $k_{1,2}^\text{max}$ from eight to nine does not significantly reduce the error.
+For each spin up to six, $1{,}000$ points in the $(\Delta_{ij},\Delta_{kl},\bar{\Delta}_{jk}, \Delta)$ space were evaluated with $|\Delta_{ij}|,|\Delta_{kl}| \leq 3.5$.
+The table reports the error percentiles and the mean.
+Across all parameters tested, the errors remain well below a tenth of a percent.
+Increasing $\ell_\text{max}$ significantly improves performance, but accuracy is relatively insensitive to $k_{1,2}^\text{max}$.